Perftools IO Test Suite

 Setup

 Create an empty (pre-expanded) database called RAN at least twice the size of the memory of the physical host to be tested.
 Ensure empty database is at least four times the storage controller cache size.
 The database needs to be larger than memory to ensure reads are not cached in file system cache.
-You can create manually or use the following method to automatically create a namespace and database.
+You can create manually or use the following methods to automatically create a namespace and database.

 USER> do ##class(PerfTools.RanRead).Setup("/ISC/tests/TMP","RAN",200,1)